Have You Suffered An Injury at Work in Louisiana? Get Gordon!

 If you’re still not convinced, we encourage you to continue reading along.

-Click to contact our Workers’ Comp Lawyers in Louisiana Today
+Click to Contact Our Workers’ Comp Lawyers in Louisiana Today

-Proven Results of Our Louisiana Workers Comp Lawyers
+Proven Results of Our Louisiana Workers’ Comp Lawyers

 Who Is Covered by Workers’ Compensation Insurance?

 According to the Louisiana Workforce Commission, Most employees in Louisiana are covered by workers’ comp insurance from the day they start employment.
-However, there are some exceptions to who’s covered under workers’ comp insurance:

-• most sellers of real estate
+• Most sellers of real estate.

-• uncompensated officers and directors of certain non-profit organizations
+• Uncompensated officers and directors of certain non-profit organizations.

-• most volunteer workers
+• Most volunteer workers.

-• subcontractors and independent contractors, if they’re not involved in their employer’s trade, and if they’re not performing substantial manual labor
+• Subcontractors and independent contractors (if they’re not involved in their employer’s trade AND if they’re not performing substantial manual labor).

 Work Related injury in Baton Rouge